Tutorial: Build your first Grepr pipeline

 When you’ve finished testing, shut down the agent by running the following command in a separate terminal:

-- Filter the data at several stages in the pipeline.
+- Filter log events at several stages in the pipeline.

-- Extract structured data from unstructured log messages using the Grepr Grok parser.
-See the Grepr Grok parser documentation.
+- Extract structured data from unstructured log messages or attributes using the Grepr Grok parser.
+See the Grok parser documentation.

-- Persist the processed data into your Grepr data lake.
+- Persist the raw logs into your Grepr data lake.
 To add a data lake in the pipeline editor, you must have a Grepr storage integration and a Grepr dataset configured.

 - The storage integration is used to ensure retention of all data by storing raw logs in low-cost cloud storage.
-This tutorial uses a storage integration that uses a Grepr-hosted AWS S3 bucket.
+This tutorial uses a storage integration that uses a Grepr-hosted Amazon S3 bucket.

-- The dataset defines a namespace in your storage specifying where the raw data is stored.
+- The dataset defines a namespace in your storage specifying where the raw logs are stored.

-- Send the data to one or more sinks.
+- Send the result of processing the logs to one or more sinks.
 Like sources, sinks use a configured Grepr integration.

 To create pipelines with more complex functionality, you can use the Grepr REST API.
 See the Job creation API guide.